-IT'S YOUR RIGHT TO READ xpression, and shotellectual freedom.
-Reep books available Roy of the free dom to read:
+IT'S YOUR RIGHT TO READ

+celebrate free ortance of intellect

-Banned Books Week offers an opportunity for readers to voice censorship concerns, celebrate free expression, and show their
+Readers can voice censorship concerns, celebrate free expression, and show their communities the importance of intellectual freedom.

 Find out your library's policy for reviewing challenged materials.
 Stay updated about intellectual freedom by signing up for the free Intellectual Freedom News newsletter, or reading the Journal for Intellectual Freedom and Privacy.
 READ THE BOOKS Exercise your reading rights.
 Check out a banned book.
-Encourage your book club to discuss challenged books.
+Encourage your book club to discuss rebellious reads.
 Many challenges to materials are the result of isolated passages taken out of context, so understanding the material is crucial.
 After reading the material, you will better understand the literary merits of the book as well as the concerns of the challengers, which will prepare you to counter any objections to the material you are trying to defend.

 Purchase a banned book from Bookshop.org or your local bookstore and give it to someone in need or put it in a Little Free Library near you!
 HarperCollins Children's Publishing is sending out 1000 of our banned books to Little Free Libraries around the country.
 You can explore more banned books on LFL's Bookshop page and find registered Little Free Libraries near you on their app available for free download.
-SPEAK OUT & SPREAD THE WORD Use the hashtag #BANNEDBOOKSWEEK to declare your right to read.
+SPEAK OUT & SPREAD THE WORD Use the hashtag #BANNEDBOOKS to declare your right to read.

 Knowing your rights when it comes to certain materials being banned is important because it will lend weight to your argument when speaking to people of authority.
 Nearly all libraries in the US function under the Library Bill of Rights as set by the American Library Association (ALA).
 The Library Bill of Rights supports the First Amendment of the US Bill of Rights and protects your right to read materials from all points of view.
-To fully understand your right to read, take some time and explore the ALA website: ✓ First Amendment and Censorship ✓ The Freedom to Read Statement ✓ Schools and Minors' Rights
+To fully understand your right to read, take some time and explore the ALA website: ✓ First Amendment and Censorship ✓ The Freedom to Read Statement ✓ Schools and Minors Rights

-The ALA's Office for Intellectual Freedom (OIF) reports that though they receive information about numerous bans/challenges, they estimate that the numbers are lower than reality because many challenges are not being reported.
+The ALA's Office of Intellectual Freedom (OIF) reports that though they receive information about numerous bans/challenges, they estimate that the numbers are lower than reality because many challenges are not being reported.
 Censorship thrives in ignorance.
 The best way to prevent it is to make sure that free expression advocates know it's happening, even if an official challenge hasn't been made yet.
 If a book is challenged at your school or public library, please report it.
 REPORT CENSORSHIP TO: